sidiousvic/sidious.pizza/README.md

 Processors are used to perform web optimizations on build.

 For example, [this is a processor](processors/optimizePics9000.ts) to process `{ optimize }` suffixed images with HTML attributes such as `preload` and `fetchpriority` automatically.

+## License

+No-bullsh\*t universal use allowed.
+If you somehow manage to make any money with anything found here, won't say no to a beer.